rodzy/rodzy.dev/README.md

 # My personal site

-This is the code for my personal website & blog, a prerendered web site using static site regeneration with Next.js
+This is the code for my personal website & blog, a prerendered web site using static site regeneration with Next.js.
+Check it out [here](https://rodzy.vercel.app/)

 ## Features